MLM Solutions

 When independent sellers (known as distributors) sell a product or service directly to the customer without needing retail stores, it’s called direct selling—a business model.
 The sellers are usually regular people who choose to work part-time or full-time as distributors.

 Additionally, in the direct selling business model, the sellers aren’t paid salaries by a company.
 Instead, they’re provided with commissions and bonuses for selling products.
 Direct selling today utilizes apps, websites, and social media.
-This allows people to easily promote and sell products from anywhere in the world by using just a device connected to the internet.
+This allows people to easily promote and sell products from anywhere in the world by using just a device connected to the internet — especially when using software solution for direct selling that streamline order management, commission tracking, and team performance.

 An important aspect is that sellers can recruit more people to build a team of distributors, known as a downline.
 So when their downline sells a product, they earn commission on those sales as well.
 It is similar to the concept of generating residual income.